csoeller/pyme-install-docs/PYMEAcquire/Overview-and-Upgrading.md

 ![edit system environment variables](images/edit-env-vars-system-1.png)

-Follow the link `Environment Variables...` which brings up the dialog as above but now you can choose to edit both user environment variables and system enviroment variables.
+Follow the link `Environment Variables...` which brings up the dialog as above but now you can choose to edit both user environment variables and system environment variables.
 Depending on what you are trying to achieve you may opt for system variables (e.g. change the default for all users) or user variables (e.g. testing setting for you as a single user).
 Note that settings by individual users of the user environment variable can override the system default (I believe).
 Set the `PYMEENV` variable as explained above.

 ![edit system environment variables](images/edit-env-vars-system-2.png)